senyc/crkbd_config/README.md

-# crkbd_kmk
+# crkbd_config

-Contains kmk config for crkbd
+Contains config for crkbd

+- currently using kmk